Below you will find my answers to FREQUENTLY ASKED QUESTIONS.

 Do you run and pay for a credit report out of the money I give you?

 Yes.
-I run one unless you provide me a recent credit report you ran yourself.
-It doesn't come out of my $1,000.00, but I explain the cost earlier above.
+I run one unless you provide me a recent credit report you ran yourself, but the cost of the credit report is included in the $1,335 total you pay to me.

 Do you do free consultations?